alihejazi/the-big-give/README.md

+## Running Instructions
+Install npm from here: https://www.npmjs.com/get-npm
+Run the following commands from your terminal:
 npm install -g ts-node
 npm install -g typescript

+Go into the project base directory and run the following from your terminal  :
 npm install --save-dev jest
 npm i --save-dev @types/jest

 ### To run the app do: